-See Notes 12 and 32 k for detailed information on subsidiaries (including the percentages of ownership and main businesses).
+See Notes 12 and 34k for detailed information on subsidiaries (including the percentages of ownership and main business).

 e.
 Business combinations

 Acquisitions of businesses are accounted for using the acquisition method.
 Acquisition-related costs are generally recognized in profit or loss as incurred.